programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 The lesson is also available in workshop form.
 If you're interested in running a workshop on how to use the Edinburgh Geoparser led by someone from our team, do get in touch.

 Our team also welcomes suggestion for future collaboration to tailor the Geoparser to different needs.
 Please get in touch if you have ideas about how we should develop the software.

+In the past the Geoparser was used to identify place names for different purposes and in different types of data (e.g. Grover et al., 2010 and Alex et al., 2015).
+For example, it was adapted to perform fine-grained geoparsing for literature set in Edinburgh ([Palimpsest](http://palimpsest.blogs.edina.ac.uk/)) presented in the [LitLong](http://litlong.org/) interface.
+It was used to geoparse
+* volumes of the Survey of English Place Names ([DEEP](http://englishplacenames.cerch.kcl.ac.uk/), see Grover and Tobin, 2014),
+* large historical collections related to commodity trading in the 19th century British Empire ([Trading Consequences](http://tradingconsequences.blogs.edina.ac.uk/)) and
+* 19th century British newspapers by [Prof. Ian Gregory](http://www.lancaster.ac.uk/staff/gregoryi/)’s group at Lancaster University.

+The Geoparser was also adapted to the ancient world for the [Google Ancient Places](https://googleancientplaces.wordpress.com/) project (e.g. see Isaksen et al., 2011), with its [GapVis](http://nrabinowitz.github.io/gapvis/)  interface.
+More recently, the Geoparser was used to geoparse Twitter user profile locations (Alex et al, 2016).

 ### References